sudhirln92/sudhirln92.github.io/_posts/2018-09-24-Linear-Regression.md

 ## Model Validation
 In order to validated model we need to check few assumption of linear regression model.
 The common assumption for *Linear Regression* model are following
-1. Linear Relationship: In linear regression the relationship between the dependent and independent variable to be *linear*.
+1. Linear Relationship: In linear regression the relationship between the dependent and independent variable to be **linear**.
 This can be checked by scatter ploting Actual value Vs Predicted value
-2. The residual error plot should be *normally* distributed.
+2. The residual error plot should be **normally** distributed.
-3. The *mean* of *residual error* should be 0 or close to 0 as much as possible
+3. The **mean** of **residual error** should be 0 or close to 0 as much as possible
-4. The linear regression require all variables to be multivariate normal.
+4. The linear regression require all variables to be **multivariate normal**.
 This assumption can best checked with Q-Q plot.
-5. Linear regession assumes that there is little or no *Multicollinearity in the data.
+5. Linear regession assumes that there is little or no **Multicollinearity** in the data.
 Multicollinearity occurs when the independent variables are too highly correlated with each other.
 The variance inflation factor *VIF* identifies correlation between independent variables and strength of that correlation. $\mathbf{VIF = \frac {1}{1-R^2}}$, If VIF >1 & VIF <5 moderate correlation, VIF < 5 critical level of multicollinearity.
-6. Homoscedasticity: The data are homoscedastic meaning the residuals are equal across the regression line.
+6. **Homoscedasticity**: The data are homoscedastic meaning the residuals are equal across the regression line.
 We can look at residual Vs fitted value scatter plot.
 If heteroscedastic plot would exhibit a funnel shape pattern.

 ```python